Come Share Your Knowledge

 - Visiting scholar plan: Each Visiting Scholar needs a complete description of responsibilities, activities, or performances, which defines the benefits to both the Scholar and to CVPA.

 - Additional requirements: Individual CVPA programs may have additional Visiting Scholar participation requirements that would be included in the Scholar's plan.
-After the Scholar arrives, the plan may be adjusted, but a final agreement for each semester must be submitted to Dr. Kahn before any activity starts.
+After the Scholar arrives, the plan may be adjusted, but a final agreement for each semester must be submitted to Dr. Johnsen-Neshati, before any activity starts.

 - Interview: CVPA will request an interview, either through Skype or the phone, to ask questions and to discover interests of study.